fbpx

 You may be surprised to hear that there can also be downsides to getting an official dyslexia diagnosis for your child.

-It turns out that there are three potential problems:
+It turns out that there are also potential problems:

 • The child becomes the label